AlreadyBored/nodejs-assignments/assignments-v2/03-kh-rest-api/assignment.md

 - Use Nest.js as the application framework
 - Use 24.x.x version (24.10.0 or upper) of Node.js

 NB!
-You must create a new repository from the starter template for this task.
-Its name must be `nodejs2025Q2-knowledge-hub`, i.e. full link to the repository must be `https://github.com/%your-github-id%/nodejs2025Q2-knowledge-hub`.
+You must create a new repository from [template](https://github.com/rolling-scopes-school/nodejs-course-template/generate) for this task.
+Its name must match the current period of the course (for example, for Node.js 2026 Q1 it'll be `nodejs-2026q1-knowledge-hub`), i.e. full link to the repository must be `https://github.com/%your-github-id%/nodejs-2026q1-knowledge-hub`.

 **Create an application that operates with the following resources:**